-In the summer of 2015, Mount Sunapee will purchase another thirty-three (33) HKD SV-10 snow guns to continue improving our energy efficiency in snowmaking.
+In the summer of 2015, Mount Sunapee purchased another thirty-three (33) HKD SV-10 snow guns to continue improving our energy efficiency in snowmaking.

-The new SV-10 snow guns use only 25 percent of the compressed air as the older K3000 ground snow guns used resulting in significant annual energy savings.
+In the summer of 2016 and 2017, Mount Sunapee purchased another sixteen (16) HKD SV-10 snow guns.
+The new SV-10 snow guns use only 25 percent of the compressed air as the older K3000 ground snow guns used which has resulted in significant annual energy savings.